NuevoFoundation/workshops/content/english/Kusto-KC7/activity-6.md

 ## Now it’s up to you…

-Our CISO has asked you to evaluate this report from VulnerableArray and determine whether it is accurate.
-While making your assessment, consider the following questions:
+Our Chief Information Security Officer (CISO) has asked you to evaluate this report from VulnerableArray and determine whether it is accurate using the logs from the **SecurityLogs2** database.

+🤔  While making your assessment, consider the following questions:

 {{< alert theme="success" >}}
 *Question 1.
 Do all the reported indicators belong to the same cluster of activity?
 How do you know?*